-$$\mu(f) = \frac{\operatorname{card}(\operatorname{POS}{P}(\operatorname{RED}(R)) - \operatorname{POS}{(P-f)}(\operatorname{RED}(R)))}{\operatorname{card}(\operatorname{all cases})}$$ (2)
+$$\mu(f) = \frac{card(POS_P(r) - POS{(P-f)}(r))}{card(all \ cases)}$$ (2)

-where f is the feature from which we are computing the weight; P is the set of feature reducts, RED(R), obtained from the original data; R is the set of all relations; card is the cardinality; $POS_P(R)$ is the positive region of all relations (features) present in the reducts; and finally, $POS{(P-f)}(R)$ is the positive region of all relations present in the reducts extracting feature f.
+where f is the feature from which we are computing the weight; P is the set of feature reducts, r = RED(R), obtained from the original data; R is the set of all relations; card is the cardinality; $POS_P(R)$ is the positive region of all relations (features) present in the reducts; and finally, $POS{(P-f)}(R)$ is the positive region of all relations present in the reducts extracting feature f.

-The value $\mu(f) = 1$ means that R totally depends on P. Whereas if the value is $0 < \mu(f) < 1$, we say that R partially depends on P. And if $\mu(f) = 0$ we say that R is totally independent from P. The measure $\mu(f)$ does not capture how this partial dependency is actually distributed among the classes of U/R.
+The value $\mu(f) = 1$ means that R totally depends on P. Whereas if the value is $0 < \mu(f) < 1$ , we say that R partially depends on P. And if $\mu(f) = 0$ we say that R is totally independent from P. The measure $\mu(f)$ does not capture how this partial dependency is actually distributed among the classes of U/R.

-The study described in this paper was carried out in the context of BASTIAN, a case-BAsed SysTem In clAssificatioN[SGVN00].
-BASTIAN configuration in this study is a simple 1-NN algorithm using weighted Minkowski's metric.
+The study described in this article was carried out in the context of BASTIAN, a case-BAsed SysTem In clAssificatioN[SGVN00].
+BAS-TIAN configuration in this study is a simple 1-NN algorithm using weighted Minkowski's metric.
 For details according to BASTIAN platform see [SGVN00].
+BASTIAN platform also incorporates the Rough Sets theory as a reduction technique, minimising the number of cases present in the case memory [SG01].
 Although the introduction of Rough Sets weighting methods is described in terms of BASTIAN platform, these feature relevance methods can be applied in other machine learning algorithms.

-Three steps divide the Rough Sets process: The first one discretises the cases, it is necessary to use Rough Sets theory.
+Figure 1 shows the meta-level process when incorporating the Rough Sets into the CBR system.
+Three steps divide the Rough Sets process.
+The first one discretises the cases, it is necessary to use Rough Sets theory.
 In that case, we discretise continuous features using Fayyad and Irani's algorithm [FI93].
 The discretisation is only performed to extract the feature relevance, whereas CBR system works using normalised data.
 The missing values are treated by Rough Sets as values that matches everything.
 CBR system treats missing values as a value that can not be used to compute the similarity between two cases.
 Second step searches for the reducts and the core of knowledge using the Rough Sets theory, as it has been described.
 Finally, the third step uses the core and the reducts of knowledge to decide the feature relevance values using PRS and DRS methods.